tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Opportunities for Tari

 - Has alignment with Tari's base requirements.
-- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero?*
+- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari specific root block chain?*

 #### Threats for Tari